Nicola Nanni

-Nicola Nanni (born 2 May 2000) is a Sammarinese footballer who plays as a forward for Italian club Arzignano and the San Marino national team.
-He is considered one of the most experienced Sammarinese football players along with Massimo Bonini.
+Nicola Nanni (born 2 May 2000) is a Sammarinese footballer who plays as a forward for club Arzignano and the San Marino national team.
+He is considered one of the most experienced Sammarinese football players, along with Massimo Bonini.
 He is one of only a few professional footballers from San Marino.

 Early life

 Nanni was born in Borgo Maggiore.

 Club career

 In July 2016, Nanni joined Cesena from San Marino Calcio for his first move outside of his homeland.

-He signed a 5-year deal for Crotone of Serie B on 3 August 2018.
+He signed a five-year deal for Crotone of Serie B on 3 August 2018.
 Three days later he made his professional debut during a 4–0 victory against Giana Erminio in the 2018–19 Coppa Italia.
 On 29 August 2019, he joined Monopoli on loan.

 Nanni received the 2019 San Marino Golden Boy Award, an honour given to the best San Marino footballer under the age of 23.

 On 23 September 2020, he returned to Cesena on loan.
 Nanni was loaned out again, this time to Lucchese 1905 of Serie C, in August 2021 for the 2021–22 season.

 On 15 July 2022, Nanni signed a two-year contract with Olbia in Serie C.

 On 6 September 2024, Nanni joined Serie C club Torres.